 Riads are one of the most popular places to stay when you visit Marrakech.
 These traditional homes offer a great view into what it is like to be Moroccan and they are beautiful, featuring a garden, a water feature like a pool or fountain, and an area open to the sky.
 There is a wide range of hotels and riads for every budget.

-Spring and fall are the best times to visit Marrakech weather-wise, from March to May and September to November.
-Average daytime temperatures are typically in the low 70s to the low 90s Fahrenheit (21 to 33 Celcius) and temperatures at night are usually in the 50s and 60s (10 to 15 degrees Celcius).
+Spring and fall are the best times for visiting Marrakech weather-wise, from March to May and September to November.
+Average daytime temperatures are typically in the low 70s to the low 90s Fahrenheit (21 to 33 Celcius).
+Temperatures at night are usually in the 50s and 60s (10 to 15 degrees Celcius) so visiting Marrakech is a pleasure at this time of year.

 In the summer, temperatures can be unbearably hot spiking to 96 F or higher (35C).
 And in the winter, high temperatures are usually around 66 F (19 C) but at night it falls to 44 F (7 C) or lower.